ztl8702/ai-board-game/part_b/Project Plan AI.md

 # Project Plan AI

 `Therrense Lua (student number: 782578)`
-`Tian Lei (stuednt number: 773109)`
+`Tianlei Zheng (stuednt number: 773109)`

 ## To Do:
 ### Together
 #### Stage 0
-1. making online Watch Your Back that multiple users can play againts each other
+1. Make an online _Watch Your Back_ game UI that multiple human users can play againts each other on

 #### Stage 1
-2. write basic Player class with MiniMax Search & heuristics from Part 1
+2. Write a naive Player class with MiniMax Search, utilising heuristics functions created from Part 1

 #### Stage 2
-3. introduce Alpha-Beta Pruning search
+3. Introduce Alpha-Beta Pruning into the search algorithm
-4. maybe monte carlo
+4. Maybe Monte Carlo

 ### Therrense Lua

-1. find and make our own evaluation function by playing againts each other
+1. Find and make our own evaluation function by playing against each other
-2. responsible for:
+2. Responsible for:
 	-   modifying referee to provide more useful information about game being played
 	-   improving search strategy optimisation by narrowing search space